Operation Barbarossa: Invasion

 At around 01:00 on Sunday, 22 June 1941, the Soviet military districts in the border area were alerted by NKO Directive No. 1, issued late on the night of 21 June.
 It called on them to "bring all forces to combat readiness", but to "avoid provocative actions of any kind".
 It took up to two hours for several of the units subordinate to the Fronts to receive the order of the directive, and the majority did not receive it before the invasion commenced.
 A German communist deserter, Alfred Liskow, had crossed the lines at 21:00 on 21 June (Note: The NKGB learned about Liskow only at 03:00 on 22 June.) and informed the Soviets that an attack was coming at 04:00.
 Stalin was informed, but apparently regarded it as disinformation.
 Liskow was still being interrogated when the attack began.

 On 21 June, at 13:00 Army Group North received the codeword "Düsseldorf", indicating Barbarossa would commence the next morning, and passed down its own codeword, "Dortmund".
 At around 03:15 on 22 June 1941, the Axis Powers commenced the invasion of the Soviet Union with the bombing of major cities in Soviet-occupied Poland and an artillery barrage on Red Army defences on the entire front.
 Air-raids were conducted as far as Kronstadt near Leningrad and Sevastopol in the Crimea.
-At the same time the German declaration of war was presented by Foreign Minister Joachim von Ribbentrop.
+At the same time the German declaration of war was presented by Foreign Minister Joachim von Ribbentrop, first delivered at 05:30 Moscow time by German ambassador Friedrich von der Schulenburg to Soviet foreign minister Vyacheslav Molotov.
 Meanwhile, ground troops crossed the border, accompanied in some locales by Lithuanian and Ukrainian partisans.
 Roughly three million soldiers of the Wehrmacht went into action and faced slightly fewer Soviet troops at the border.
 Accompanying the German forces during the initial invasion were Finnish and Romanian units as well.